LYCE899/capston-project/README.md

 - Integration of an interactive map showing the geographical distribution of plants
 - Rating system for remedies by users
 - Optimization of application performance
-- Deployment of the application on Firebase Hosting

 ![image commencer](https://github.com/user-attachments/assets/8f8f97d4-154f-4a51-8baf-1b44a9a4dffc)